xoac/discovering-blog/_posts/2020-03-08-replace-all-String.md

 const TO_ESCAPE: &str = r#"asdddas\  =d =das=sddsałπ≠²³4tonż"#;
 ```

 We also need to compare our implementation again something.
-On stack overflow is [answer](https://stackoverflow.com/a/34606128/5190508) that explain can replace patterns with regex.
+On stack overflow is [answer](https://stackoverflow.com/a/34606128/5190508) that explain how replace patterns with regex.
 We used this implementation in `no_escpae_regex` and `to_escape_regex` bench function.

 We use some name convention for bench functions:
 - bench function that start with `no_escape` will use `NO_ESCAPE` const value to test escaping impl.
-And there is no need to escape chars.
+Test version without escaping.
 - bench function that start with `to_escape` will use `TO_ESCAPE` const value to test escaping impl.
-There are chars that need to be escaped.
+Test version with escaping.

 ```
+// #[bench] is only available on nightly
 #[cfg(all(feature = "nightly", test))]
 mod bench {
     const NO_ESCAPE: &str = r#"Abcdefghijklmnouódsałπ≠²³4tonżðąq"#;